Sadler's Wells (horse): Retirement

 On 13 May 2008 Coolmore announced that Sadler's Wells was retiring from breeding due to declining fertility.
 Bill Oppenheim, a columnist with Thoroughbred Daily News, wrote that Sadler's Wells "singlehandedly restored the reputation of Europe as a place where you could stand world-class stallions after European stallion ranks had been decimated by the Americans in the 1970s and 1980s."
 In 2009, Sadler's Wells was the first horse to be entered into the Irish Thoroughbred Breeder Association's Hall of Fame.

-Sadler's Wells died peacefully on 26 April 2011 due to natural causes at the age of 30 at Coolmore Stud.
+Sadler's Wells died peacefully on 26 April 2011 due to natural causes at Coolmore Stud, two weeks after his 30th birthday.
 Breeding industry expert Andrew Caulfield stated: "Superlatives are greatly overused in the world of sport, but no-one could begrudge their being used about Sadler's Wells, with his phenomenal record of 14 sires' championships in the space of 15 years.
 No stallion has come close to such dominance in Britain and Ireland – not even the legendary stallions which operated during the much less competitive eras of the 18th and 19th centuries.
 He was also dominant in that it was usually easy to spot one of his progeny.
 A dominant bay who sometimes passed on his prominent blaze and a sock or two, he also became synonymous with soundness and dependability."

-The horse's skeleton is on display in Fethard Horse Country Experience museum, which is located not far from Coolmore Stud.
+The horse's skeleton is on display in Fethard Horse Country Experience museum, which is located in Fethard Town Hall, not far from Coolmore Stud.